conorh-devops/Ponyos-Watercolour-Art-Classes/README.md

 13/03/2023 - Monish Pawar

+20/03/2023 - Alan Staunton

 # Product Owner
-Pauric
+Pauric Dawson

 # Rockstars
-Alan Staunton

 Airton Esmerio

+Conor Horan

 Mara Lima

-Conor Horan
+Louise MacBride

 Monish Pawar

-Louise MacBride
+Alan Staunton

 # Project Deadline
 Thursday, 23 March 2023 23:59

 # Project Specification

-Clean and simple design
+ - The system should be clean and simple.
+ - The team has been tasked with creating the pipeline for the SDLC.
+ - The team has been asked to provide a simple prototype page(s) to test the pipeline.
+ - The system needs to take into account the usual security requirements.
+ - The administrator of the end system (Ghibli Studios) should be able to access detailed information and edit as appropriate.
+ - Once the client enters details it should not be able to be changed by the class attendees.

-User access levels (client, administrator)
+ - User access levels should include both client and administrator.

-Includes at least one self developed api and one webservice
+ - The project should include at least one self developed api and one webservice.

-To be run on AWS.
+ - The project should be run on AWS.

 # Frameworks
 We will be using MongoDB for our database